 The map below shows American and European cities’ comparative latitudes by changing them on the opposing continent.

-Many European cities have warmer climates than comparable cities in America at the same latitude is the Gulf Stream.
+Many European cities have warmer climates than comparable cities in America at the same latitude.
+This phenomenon is caused by the warm current of the Gulf Stream.
 You can compare the climate of cities here.

 Sunshine duration in the United States is much higher than in Europe.